VietKhoaNguyen/Final-Project/README.md

 ## 1. Random Attack

 The random attack guesses PINs in random order.

-This is the simplest attack strategy.
 It does not use any knowledge about the PIN distribution.
 Therefore, it usually performs poorly compared with more informed attacks.
 The random attack is used as a baseline.

 ---

 ## 2. Frequency-Ranked Attack

 The frequency-ranked attack guesses PINs from the most frequent to the least frequent.
 This attack assumes that the attacker knows or can estimate the target PIN distribution.
 For biased and leakage-based PIN models, this attack is effective because many users concentrate on a small number of common PINs.

 ---

 ## 3. Rule-Based Attack

 The rule-based attack uses known human PIN selection rules.
-It prioritizes PINs with common patterns such as:

-- repeated digits;
-- sequential digits;
-- date-like values;
-- year-like values;
-- simple memorable combinations.
+It prioritizes PINs in the following order: repeated digits, then sequential digits, then significant numbers, then date-like values, then all remaining PINs.
+Each category is internally sorted by frequency.

 This attack does not need the exact frequency table, but it exploits predictable human behavior.